Migraines: Causes, symptoms and treatments

 How to get rid of migraines

-While there's no migraine cure or natural cure for migraines at this time, treatments can offer you migraine relief.
-Migraine treatment focuses on the acute management of migraine, once the attack starts, and migraine prophylaxis, migraine prevention.
+While there's no cure for migraines at this time, migraine treatments can help.
+Migraine treatment focuses on prevention and the acute management of symptoms once the attack starts.

 Acute migraine treatment